microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 Next, go in “Clock Control” under “Project Resources” and select “HFINTOSC_32MHz” for “Current Oscillator Select” and set the “HF Internal Clock” to 1Mhz.

 When moving from MCC configuration to application code, much of the process of entering “sleep” remains the same.
 The user calls the command SLEEP() or __asm(“sleep”) and the microcontroller will enter it’s low power state.
 The interesting part is leaving Sleep mode, since the CPU is no longer running at this point.
-Genrally speaking, any interrupt or reset that can be triggered while in this state can be used to wake up the device .
+Generally speaking, any interrupt or reset that can be triggered while in this state can be used to wake up the device .

 ### Using Resets with Sleep Mode (Watchdog Timer)